macnick/100-days-of-code/log.md

 ## Day 1: June 3, 2018

 **Today's Progress**: #R2D1 Starting Round 2 of #100DaysOfCode.
-In the next 100 days I want to learn Meteor and get my FCC certification.
+In the next 100 days my goals are to learn Meteor and get my FCC certification.
 Lots of JS practice doing 3 katas "Sort and Star", "altERnaTIng cAsE <=> ALTerNAtiNG CaSe" & "Training JS #18: Methods of String object--concat() split() and its good friend join()" #Codewars #100DaysOfCode

 **Thoughts:**